Reviews You Can Rely On

 The most important attribute of a backcountry ski pole is that it's comfortable to hold.
 We push down on our poles over and over, all season long, on the skin track, so the grip needs to be ergonomic and easy to grasp.
 The top of the handle should be comfortable to push down upon since we often use our poles like canes on steep skin tracks.
 The straps should be nice to wear as well, making days at the resort and long skates across flats more bearable.
 Finally, the pole's swing weight should be light, not impeding our ability to snap our pole forward for the next turn.

-The G3 Via Carbon has the most comfortable grip in our review.
-It is perfectly contoured to the curves of the hand.
-The Dynafit Speed Vario 2.0 and Leki Helicon also have nicely contoured grips.
+The G3 Via Carbon has the most comfortable grip we tested.
+It perfectly contours to the curves of the hand, while the Dynafit Speed Vario 2.0 and Leki Helicon also have nicely contoured grips.
 The Black Diamond grips have been a long-time favorite, with their slight curves and generic fit, but these grips lack refinement and have been surpassed over time.
 Still, we like the top of the handle on the BD poles the best.
-The Folkrm Pahto has both a comfortable grip and a well-designed handle, making it another comfortable choice.
+The Folkrm Pahto has both a comfortable grip and a well-designed handle, making it another comfortable option.

 The G3 Via Carbon's foam grip is nicely contoured and comfortable...